 Oral presentation.
-The presenter must upload his slides to the Blackboard system no later than 2 p.m.
-Eastern Time of the day before his/her presentation.
+One member of the team must upload their slides to the Blackboard system no later than 2 p.m.
+Eastern Time of the day before their presentation.
 Minor changes to the slides after submission are allowed, but the submitted version must be very close to the actual presentation.
 All students are expected to read the abstracts and view the slides prior to each presentation.
 However, those really interested in maximizing their learning experience are advised to read the actual paper before the presentation and fully use their participation rights at the questioning session.